Agri-Tech East 2018 Events

 Meet our members at their stands at Cereals 2018, stop by and find out about their research, their products and services and how they can benefit the industry.

-Pollinator: Post-Harvest Technologies; Keeping Crops Clean, Cool and (High) Quality
+Pollinator: Post-Harvest Technologies – Innovations For Keeping Crops Clean, Cool and (High) Quality

 From rapid refrigeration to seed cleaning, and from electronic noses to automated environmental control systems, good post-harvest management systems are vital to prevent deterioration and retain the value of the harvested crop.
 This event will explore a number of new innovations being used to help maintain the quality and integrity of the crop post-harvest, for short and long-term storage.